-Since our inception in 2015, our platform has generated a broad pipeline of more than 15 programs with two clinical-stage drug candidates currently in phase 1 development across multiple indications.
-We have discovered highly selective chemical matter for some of the most challenging targets in oncology including BRM, CBP, EP300 and ARID1B as well as other undisclosed targets.
+At present, we are working on more than 10 programs with one clinical-stage drug candidate currently in Phase 1 development and one drug candidate anticipated to begin clinical development this year.
+We have discovered highly selective chemical matter for some of the most challenging targets in oncology including BRM, CBP, EP300 and ARID1B, as well as other undisclosed targets.
 We believe our current pipeline has the potential to help more than 500,000 cancer patients.
 We take a small molecule modality agnostic approach to drugging targets which includes protein degraders, allosteric enzymatic inhibitors, and transcription factor disruptors.
 We are a biology first company which means we focus first on the underlying genetics and biology of a disease relevant target and then leverage the most appropriate drugging approach to impact the disease biology.